ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.

-Relying Party:
+Client:

-: a client application for protected Transparency Service resource requests on behalf of the resource owner and with its authorization.
+: an application making protected Transparency Service resource requests on behalf of the resource owner and with its authorization.
-The term "Relying Party" does not imply any particular implementation characteristics (e.g., whether the application executes on a server, a desktop, or other devices).

 Envelope: